DoFlow: Flow-based Generative Models for Interventional and Counterfactual Forecasting on Time Series: Introduction

 \end{itemize}

-We next discuss three complementary research areas on causal time series—causal effect estimation, counterfactual explainability, and causal discovery—that further contextualize our contribution. \begin{itemize}
+We briefly situate DoFlow relative to two complementary lines a practitioner may combine with our method: (i) Causal effect estimation—quantifying how external actions change short-term expected outcomes, and (ii) Causal discovery—recovering a causal DAG from observational data. \begin{itemize}[leftmargin=1.2em, labelsep=0.4em, topsep=1pt, itemsep=2pt, parsep=0pt]

-\item {\it Causal effects on time series.} Within a causal perspective, prior work has largely focused on modeling treatment effects and unobserved potential outcomes in sequential data, using methods such as Gaussian processes, variational Bayesian models, and classical time-series approaches like ARIMA and Interrupted Time Series \citep{brodersen2015inferring,scott2014predicting,linden2015conducting,bernal2017interrupted,bica2020deconfounder,bica2020crn,menchetti2021estimating,giudice2022inference,runge2023causal,hyndman2025forecasting}.
-These studies typically examine how binary or discrete, fixed-time actions influence outcomes across a temporal horizon, often by extrapolating an alternative path and contrasting it with the observed post-intervention series.
-For time-varying treatments, variational approaches estimate individualized effects through balanced representations \citep{lim2018rmsn,liu2020estimating,li2021g,wu2024counterfactual}.
-Overall, treatment effects are often formalized as $\tau_t = \mathbb{E}[Y_t|A_{t-1}=j] - \mathbb{E}[Y_t|A_{t-1}=k]$, where $Y_t$ denotes the outcome and $A_t$ the time-varying action.
+\item {\it Causal effects on time series.} Prior research on time-series interventions has primarily focused on estimating treatment effects under external actions, using variational Bayesian models, and classical time-series approaches like ARIMA \citep{brodersen2015inferring,scott2014predicting,linden2015conducting,bernal2017interrupted,bica2020deconfounder,bica2020crn,menchetti2021estimating,wijn2022confounding,grecov2022probabilistic,giudice2022inference,runge2023causal,hyndman2025forecasting}.
+These studies typically model how a discrete action variable $A_t \in \{0,\ldots,J{-}1\}$—for example, representing treatment versus control or different policy levels—affects future outcomes of the series.
+These are often formalized as $\tau_t = \mathbb{E}[Y_t|A_{t-1}=j] - \mathbb{E}[Y_t|A_{t-1}=k]$, where $Y_t$ denotes the outcome and $A_t$ the time-varying action.
+Methodologically, modern approaches estimate the expected outcome under alternative actions, often through conditional generative or variational representation-learning models, to compute average or individualized treatment effects~\citep{lim2018forecasting,liu2020estimating,li2021g,cao2023estimating,wu2024counterfactual,cinquini2025practical}.

-\item {\it Counterfactual explainability.} Beyond treatment effects, another line of work develops counterfactual explanations aimed at interpretability—identifying how past signals must be perturbed to alter a model’s predicted future trajectory or label.
-For example, “what adjustments to a patient’s breathing signal would lead the model to forecast deeper sleep stages?”
-Approaches include optimization-based perturbations \citep{ates2021counterfactual,delaney2021instance,huang2024shapelet}, gradient- or motif-guided objectives \citep{li2022motif,wang2023counterfactual,lang2023generating}, and self-interpretable models that couple prediction with counterfactual reasoning \citep{yan2023self,pludowski2025mascots}.
-While effective for explaining black-box predictors, these methods do not simulate system-wide trajectories under causal queries.